-Section 2 gives an overview on standards and definitions related to robotic and cobotic systems, especially on the term protective separation distance which is crucial in the proposed solution.
-Section 3 presents one of the experimental environments and some use-cases where the proposed solution can be used.
-Section 4 describes the new pre-collision approach and their system elements in detail, together with some communication measurement results to show the feasibility of the solution.
-Finally, Section 5 presents the summary with conclusions.
+Section 2 provides an overview of standards and definitions related to robotic and cobotic systems, especially in relation to protective separation distance, which is crucial for the proposed solution.
+Section 3 presents an experimental environment and use cases in which the proposed solution can be used.
+Section 4 describes the new pre-collision approach and its system elements in detail, together with some communication measurement results to demonstrate the feasibility of the solution.
+Finally, Section 5 presents a summary with conclusions.

-Standards and Definitions by using Cobots
+Standards and Definitions for Cobot use

-Generally, in Manufacturing using a Robotic arm with a Gripper the 2006/42/EC Machinery Directive [11] and the 2014/35/EU Low Voltage Directive [12] with the Technical Specification ISO/TS 15066:2016 [5] and 16 Standards have to be considered [13].
-Specifically, the followings in Table 1:
+In general, when manufacturing using a robotic arm with a gripper the 2006/42/EC Machinery Directive [11] and the 2014/35/EU Low Voltage Directive [12], together with ISO/TS 15066:2016 [5] and its 16 standards, have to be considered [13].
+These are detailed in Table 1: